-1 Four-line display for status and programming details.
-2 Status LEDs.
-3 Menu navigation keys (1) 4 Shortcut to the command source menu in Set-up Tools.
-5 Local control keys.
-6 Shortcut keys for quick access to common tasks $^{\scriptscriptstyle (2)}$
+- 1 Four-line display for status and programming details. - 2 Status LEDs. - 4 Shortcut to the command source menu in Set-up Tools. - 6 Shortcut keys Graph: Select Tools: Logs: for quick Open the Open the which graph to access to Logs view, or pause/ Set-up restart the graph common tasks: Menu.
+Tools. (hold longer than 0.5 s).